Bat Removal Riverview

 Dangers of DIY Bat Removal

-Bats have known reservoirs of zoonotic diseases.
-Zoonotic means that the diseases can be transferred from animals to humans.
+Bats are a reservoir of zoonotic diseases.
+Zoonotic means a disease that can be transmitted to humans.
 One of these deadly diseases is rabies.
 It has been found in bat colonies all over Florida, particularly along the coasts as they have easy access to food sources.

-Another source of health hazard is bat guano.
+Bat guano is also another source of health risks.
 Accumulated bat waste once crumbled can release aerosolized spores of the fungus Histoplasma capsulatum which can cause Histoplasmosis, a severe respiratory disease that can be fatal if left untreated.

 Histoplasmosis

 In addition to being transmitted through contact with bat droppings, histoplasmosis can also be inhaled as spores from dried guano that have been aerosolized by wind or human activity.
-Inhalation of histoplasma capsulatum spore leads to an infection that causes flu-like symptoms such as fever, headaches, and muscle aches.
+Histoplasma capsulatum spores can be inhaled and cause flu-like symptoms like fever, headaches, muscle aches, and other symptoms.

 FAQs